webappio/docs/integrations/ghost-inspector.md

   --errorOnFail
 ```

-### Setting up Ghost Inspector with LayerCI
+### Setting up Ghost Inspector with Layer

 Your Ghost Inspector API key can be found on the main page of your [Ghost Inspector account](https://app.ghostinspector.com/account).
-This can then be stored and accessed using LayerCI's [secrets manager](https://layerci.com/docs/layerfile-reference/secret-env), under the name GHOST_INSPECTOR_API_KEY.
+This can then be stored and accessed using Layer's [secrets manager](https://layerci.com/docs/layerfile-reference/secret-env), under the name GHOST_INSPECTOR_API_KEY.

-More information on how to integrate Ghost Inspector with your LayerCI pipeline, including how to configure notifications can be found [here](https://ghostinspector.com/docs/integration/layer-ci/).
+More information on how to integrate Ghost Inspector with your Layer pipeline, including how to configure notifications can be found [here](https://ghostinspector.com/docs/integration/layer-ci/).